 In the realm of sustainable livestock production, extending the productive lifespan of breeding stock could be an important strategy for enhancing economic viability and resource efficiency.
 Prolonged longevity in high-performing breeding animals can significantly mitigate the costs associated with herd renewal (Byun et al., 2012).
 Specifically, when genetically superior individuals maintain reproductive efficacy over extended periods, fewer replacement animals need to be raised, potentially reducing operational expenses.
 The onset of reproductive senescence has been shown to occur between 5 and 6 years of age (Mysterud et al., 2002).
 Sheep are culled at an average age of 5 years (Hoffman and Valencak, 2020), and the pattern is followed in the region of this study.
 As a result, careful management of rams at different life stages can help maximize their reproductive potential, thereby ensuring the success of breeding programs.
 Age is known to affect semen characteristics, with older animals often exhibiting reduced reproductive performance due to declines in sperm quality in canines (Zmudzińska et al., 2022), roosters (Haryuni et al., 2022), and bulls (Satrio et al., 2024).
 Understanding the mechanisms of reproductive aging can extend the breeding utility of valuable rams, optimizing their use in artificial insemination and natural mating programs.

 While it is well established that rams attain their optimal breeding age between 2 and 3 years, the reproductive viability and suitability of rams older than 5 years for breeding purposes remain largely unexplored.
-This study aimed to evaluate the effects of age on sexual behavior and semen quality in Malpura rams, comparing younger (2-3 years) and older (6-7 years) individuals.
-The objective was to assess key semen characteristics (volume, consistency, sperm concentration, mass motility, viability and morphology) and sexual behaviors (time to mount, number of mounts, ejaculation time, nudging, pawing and flehmen response) to determine their suitability for breeding across age groups.
+Thus, we aimed to evaluate the effects of age on sexual behavior and semen quality in Malpura rams, comparing younger (2-3 years) and older (6-7 years) individuals.
+The objective was to assess key semen characteristics (volume, consistency, sperm concentration, mass motility, viability, and morphology) and sexual behaviors (time to mount, number of mounts, ejaculation time, nudging, pawing, and flehmen response) to determine their suitability for breeding across age groups.

 Materials and methods